nasa/LPDAAC-Data-Resources/setup/setup_instructions_python.md

 **If you are using *conda*, replace the "mamba" with "conda" and be patient.**

-To reproducible the exact Python environment that all tutorials are tested with follow the steps below. `conda-lock` and `micromamba` both can be used to generate a conda environments using a lock file. `micromamba` is a tiny version of the mamba package manager and could speed up the installation.
+To reproducible the exact Python environment that all tutorials are tested with, use the `.yml` file with the versions included.

-- To create a Python environment using **conda-lock**:
-  - First, type the following in the command line to install `conda-lock`:
-    > `conda install --channel=conda-forge --name=base conda-lock`
-    - For more details on how to install `conda-lock` visit https://github.com/conda/conda-lock#installation.
-`
-  - Next, create the environment using the `conda-lock.yml` file stored in `setup` folder.
-    >  `conda-lock install --name ENV_NAME setup/conda-lock.yml`
-    - make sure to include the

-- To create a Python environment using **micromamba**:
-  - First, type the following in the command line to install `micromamba`:
-    > `conda install -c conda-forge micromamba`
-    - For more details on how to install `micromamba` visit https://mamba.readthedocs.io/en/latest/micromamba-installation.html#.

-  - Next, create the environment using the `conda-lock.yml` file stored in `setup` folder.
+> **For Windows:
-    > `micromamba create -n ENV_NAME -f setup/conda-lock.yml`
+>   `mamba env create -f setup/lp_tutorials.yml`

 ## 3. Opening the notebooks